odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

     $ git clone git@github.com:odoo/odoo.git
     $ git clone git@github.com:odoo/enterprise.git

-.. tip:: Cloning the repositories will take a while, enjoy a cup of coffee while waiting.
+.. tip:: Cloning the repositories will take a while, enjoy a cup of coffee while you wait.

-.. tip:: You may need to ask your manager read rights to fetch the enterprise repository.
+.. tip:: You may need to ask your manager for read rights to fetch the enterprise repository.

 .. _howto/rdtraining/02_setup/development_repository:

 Configure development repository
 --------------------------------

-To contribute to Odoo's development, you will need to `fork the repository <https://guides.github.com/activities/forking/>`__, create a branch containing your code in the fork and submit a
+To contribute to Odoo's development you will need to `fork the repository <https://guides.github.com/activities/forking/>`__, create a branch containing your code in the fork and submit a
 `Pull Request <https://docs.github.com/en/github/getting-started-with-github/github-glossary#pull-request>`__
 to the Odoo repository.

-In the case you are lucky enough to work at Odoo, the forks already exist.
+If you are lucky enough to work at Odoo, the forks already exist.
 They are called `odoo-dev/odoo` and `odoo-dev/enterprise`.

 .. code-block:: console